felicity-borg/AI-PredictiveMaintenance/docs/README.md

 # Introduction
-## What is Predicitve Maintenance?
+## What is Predictive Maintenance?
-Predictive Maintenance (**PdM**) is a popular application of predicitive analytics that can help businesses in several industries achieve high asset utilization and savings in operational costs.
+Predictive Maintenance (**PdM**) is a popular application of predictive analytics that can help businesses in several industries achieve high asset utilization and savings in operational costs.

 ## Predictive Maintenance for Businesses

 Businesses require critical equipment to be running at peak efficiency and utilization to realize their return on capital investments.
 These assets could range from aircraft engines, turbines, elevators, or industrial chillers - that cost millions - down to everyday appliances like photocopiers, coffee machines, or water coolers.

 * by default, most businesses rely on *corrective maintenance*, where parts are replaces a when they fail.
-Corrective maintenance ensures parts are used completely (therefore not wasting component life), but costs the business in downtime, labor, and unscheduled maintenance requirements (off hours, or inconvenient locations).
+Corrective maintenance ensures parts are used completely (therefore not wasting component life), but costs the business in downtime, labour, and unscheduled maintenance requirements (off hours, or inconvenient locations).
-* At the next level, businesses practice *preventive maintenance,* where they determine the useful lifespan for a part, and maintain or replace it before a failure.
+* At the next level, businesses practice *preventive maintenance, * where they determine the useful lifespan for a part, and maintain or replace it before a failure.
 Preventative Maintenance avoids unscheduled and catastrophic failures.
-But the high costs of scheduled downtime, under-utilization of the component during its lifetime, and labor still remain.
+But the high costs of scheduled downtime, under-utilization of the component during its lifetime, and labour remain.
-* The goal of *predicitve maintenance* is to optimize the balance between corrective and preventative maintainance, by enabling *just in time* replacement of components.
+* The goal of * predictive maintenance* is to optimize the balance between corrective and preventative maintenance, by enabling *just in time* replacement of components.
 This approach only replaces those components when they are close to failure.
-By extending components lifespans (compared to preventative maintenance) and reducing unscheduled maintenance and labor costs (over corrective maintenance), businesses can gain cost savings and competitive advantage.
+By extending components lifespans (compared to preventative maintenance) and reducing unscheduled maintenance and labour costs (over corrective maintenance), businesses can gain cost savings and competitive advantage.

 ## Why do businesses need PdM?
-Businesses face high operational risk due to unexpected failures and having limited insight into the root cause of problmes in complex systems.
+Businesses face high operational risk due to unexpected failures and having limited insight into the root cause of problems in complex systems.
 Some of the key business questions are:

 * Detect anomalies in equipment of system performance or functionality.
-* Predict whether an asset may fail in the near future.
+* Predict whether an asset may fail soon.
 * Estimate the remaining useful life of an asset.
 * Identify the main cause of failure of an asset.
 * Identify what maintenance actions need to be done, and when by, on an asset.